Two paramedics in hospital after being stabbed in Wolverhampton

-Two paramedics have been taken to hospital after being stabbed during a call-out.
+Two paramedics have been taken to hospital after being stabbed during a call-out one eyewitness described as being “like something off the TV”.

-West Midlands Police said they have arrested a man after the incident on Stephens Close in Wolverhampton at around 12.15pm on Monday.
+West Midlands Police said they arrested a man after the incident on Stephens Close in Wolverhampton at around 12.15pm on Monday with the witness saying she heard “a blood-curdling scream” after the paramedics went in.

 West Midlands Ambulance Service (WMAS) said the paramedics were treated at the scene before being taken to hospital.